 Routing

 ovr’s router offers efficient and fast route matching, supporting static paths, parameters, and wildcards.
-Utilizing a trie structure means that performance does not degrade as you add more routes.
+Utilizing a trie structure ensures performance does not degrade as you add more routes.

 The router is forked and adapted from memoirist and @medley/router.